r2devops/hub/jobs/phpdocumentor/README.md

 5. Well done, your job is ready to work ! 😀

 !!! note
-   If you use a phpdoc.dist.xml you can place it anywhere you want in your repository.
+   If you use a `phpdoc.dist.xml` you can place it anywhere in your repository.
 But don't forget to edit `PHPDOC_CONFIG_FILE`, so the job knows where the config file is.

 ## Job details